mccoderpy/discord.py-message-components/docs/index.rst

 - Modern Pythonic API using ``async``\/``await`` syntax
 - Sane rate limit handling that prevents 429s
-- Implements the entire Discord API
+- Implements the entire Discord API (for Bots)
 - Command extension to aid with bot creation
 - Easy to use with an object oriented design
 - Optimised for both speed and memory